 He joined Vieira de Almeida & Associados in 2011 and is currently a managing associate in the intellectual property practice group.
-In such capacity he has been involved in intellectual property litigation, such as patents (namely pharmaceuticals litigation), trademarks and designs and advising companies in all intellectual property matters.
+In this capacity he has been involved in intellectual property litigation, such as patents (namely pharmaceuticals litigation), trademarks and designs, and advising companies in all intellectual property matters.

-He is a member of several IP international organisations, such as AIPPI (Portuguese Group), ECTA, FICPI, INTA, MARQUES and UNION; chair of the ECTA Design Committee; and a member of UNION Litigation Commission.
+He is a member of several IP international organisations, including AIPPI (Portuguese Group), ECTA, FICPI, INTA, MARQUES and Union-ip; he is chair of the ECTA Design Committee and a member of the Union-ip Litigation Commission.

-He has been a speaker and delegate at several conferences, seminars and workshops regarding intellectual property matters
+He has been a speaker and delegate at several conferences, seminars and workshops regarding intellectual property matters.